Generic configurations in 2D strongly competing systems: Introduction

 \subsection{Geometry of nodal set}

-An interesting problem is the description of the geometry of the nodal sets.
-Due to the conformal invariance of the problem, we may assume that the domain is the unit disk \(\D\).
+In this paper, we depart from the well-studied approach of fixing the boundary values.
+We introduce a novel method to analyze the nodal set of a typical map within the space of all solutions, regardless of the possible traces of $H^1(\Omega; \Sigma_N)$-maps.

 Our starting point is the work \cite{lm1}, where for \(N=4\) the possible \(4\)-point configurations are characterized by means of the solution of a Dirichlet problem for the Laplace equation.
 The necessary and sufficient conditions on the datum which generates a \(4\)-point suggest that in the most common configurations only \(3\)-points appear.

-The geometry of the solution of \eqref{e:minimization} for any \(N\) was already studied in \cite{lm2}.
-In particular, when the multiplicity of each singular point is even, it is proved that the solution is the absolute value of the harmonic function which assumes the value \(\sum_{j=1}^{N}(-1)^j g_j\) on \(\pa\D\).
+The geometry of the solutions $\cU(\Omega)$ for any \(N\) was already studied in \cite{lm2}.
+In particular, when the multiplicity of each singular point is even, it is proved that the solution is the absolute value of the harmonic function which assumes the value \(\sum_{j=1}^{N}(-1)^j g_j\) on \(\pa\Omega\).

 The connection to the harmonic functions envisaged in \cite{lm1,lm2} suggests to introduce a global approach based on complex analytic functions.
-We consider the whole set \(\cU\) of solutions to \eqref{e:minimization} for varying boundary values and varying \(N\).
+We consider the whole set \(\cU(\Omega)\) of harmonic maps for varying boundary values and varying \(N\).
 Following a well-known idea long exploited in harmonic map theory (see, e.g., \cite{Schoen}), we associate to each solution \(U\in\cU\) its Hopf differential

-As for harmonic functions, it follows from the inner variations of the Dirichlet energy that \(f_U\) is holomophic for every \(U\in\mathcal{U}\) (see Proposition \ref{p.dez hol}).
+It follows from the inner variations of the Dirichlet energy that \(f_U\) is holomophic for every \(U\in\mathcal{U}\) (see Proposition \ref{p.dez hol}).
 Moreover, the points \(z\) with multiplicity \(m_U(z)\geq 3\) are zeros of the holomorphic function \(f_U\) and, specifically, the multiplicity \(3\)-points are in one to one correspondence with the simple zeros of \(f_U\):

 The problem of the genericity of multiplicity at most \(3\)-points is therefore translated to the genericity of Hopf differentials with simple zeros.
 Although holomorphic functions with zeros with order \(1\) are clearly residual (actually an open dense set), the set of Hopf differentials is itself very non-generic.
-It is therefore necessary to study in detail the range of the map \(I:\cU\to\mathcal{H}\) associating to each solution $U$ of \eqref{e:minimization} its Hopf differential \(I(U):=U_z^2\).
+It is therefore necessary to study in detail the range of the map \(I:\cU\to\mathcal{H}\) associating to each map $U\in \cU(\Omega)$ its Hopf differential \(I(U):=U_z^2\).
 The heuristic idea is to consider an appropriate primitive